nkoshimoto/genulens/README.md

 ## Major updates
 ### v1.2 and star generator (June-July 2022)
-- An importance sampling feature has been introduced that only simulates events with parameters that are close to the input parameters to increase the acceptance ratio.
-This allows most calculations to be performed nearly 10 times faster than before.
+- A much more efficient simulation is available thanks to a newly introduced importance sampling feature that only simulates events with parameters that are close to the input parameters.
+This allows most calculations to be performed 5 to 15 times faster than before.
 - Although [Koshimoto, Baba & Bennett (2021), ApJ, 917, 78](https://ui.adsabs.harvard.edu/abs/2021ApJ...917...78K/abstract) did not developed their Galactic model for the Galactic Central region (|b| < 1 deg.), the nuclear stellar disk (NSD) component was added to `genulens` due to a demand, which affects |b| < ~0.5 deg.
 Although it was not fitted to the data for the Galactic Central region, we have confirmed that there is no major discrepancy with the star count data by the GALACTICNUCLEUS survey (Koshimoto et al., in preparation).
 - Accordingly, the position of the Galactic Center in the model was changed from (l, b) = (0, 0) to (l, b) = (-0.056, -0.046) deg., which is the position of Sgr A*.
 - The directory hierarchy was also changed.
 The former nkoshimoto/genulens/genulens was deleted and its contents were brought under nkoshimoto/genulens/.
 Therefore, if you have been using a wrapper program that assumes the previous directory structure, please change it.